 Hazardous waste disposal is NOT available at SCARCE.
 View a list of locations below.

 Update June 2020: Many drop-off locations are returning to normal hours however, they may be subject to closures.
 Please check with each location before making a drop-off.
 Patrons are asked to stay in their vehicles and make items easily accessible.

 Cleaning supplies, batteries, lead paint, and yard chemicals pose a threat to our soil, water, and air if not disposed of properly.
 Despite being common household materials, they should never be disposed of at home.

 Illinois residents can responsibly dispose of household hazardous waste for free at permanent collection sites and one-day collections throughout the state.
 Click here for a list of scheduled one-day collections.

 Why?
 First off, it is illegal to dispose of liquids in the trash – hazardous or not.
 Second, our sanitary landfills are not equipped to safely contain hazardous materials.
 A small amount from your home may not seem to matter but once landfilled, household chemicals from millions of households can pose serious threats.
 Learn more of the basics of hazardous waste from the EPA.

 First Sat of month 8am-3pm

-Note: Only residential hazardous waste is accepted at the facilities above – no business waste.
-Businesses must contact a commercial hazardous waste company.
+Note: Only residential hazardous waste is accepted at the facilities above.
+No waste from businesses or organizations including schools, non-profits, houses of worship, and rental property managers.
+These organizations must contact a commercial hazardous waste company.